-What properties are required for the materials that you use?
-Tick the boxes next to each word:
+What proper to each word ties are required for the materials that you use?
+Tick the boxes next d:

 Malleable/mouldable

 Sturdy

 Light

 Waterproof

 Easy to join/attach

 Floatable

-What materials can you obtain at school/home?
+als can you obtain at school/home?
 Tick the ones that you can use.
-Place a star next to materials that can be recycled.
+Place materials that can be recycled.

 Cardboard/ boxes/tubes/milk cartons

 Light wood/pop-sticks

 Aluminium foil/foil containers

 Recycled plastic bottles/containers

 Plasticene/dough

 Papier-mâché

-Are there any materials you need to test?
-Use the Testing and Recording sheets to do this.
+Are there any to do this. y materials you need to test?
+Use the Testing and Recording sheets

-What tools might you need to use to manipulate your materials:
+What tools n night you need to use to manipulate your materials:

-Cutting tools e.g. scissors, Stanley knives:
+Cutting tools s e.g. scissors, Stanley knives:

-Adhesives e.g. glue, tape, hot glue gun:
+Adhesives e. g. glue, tape, hot glue gun:

-What safety considerations do you think need to be considered? e.g. cutting carefully, using hot glue gun safely, etc.
+considerations do you think need to be considered? e.g. cutting carefully, ue gun safely, etc.

 Gather your materials and equipment ready to build.